 Resmaa Menakema headshot of Resmaa Menakem

 Resmaa Menakem is a New York Times best-selling, artist, and psychotherapist specializing in the effects of trauma on the human body and relationships in Black families and Black society.
-His most recent book My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending our Hearts and Bodies, was published in September 2017 and is required reading in Dr. Chelle Stearns course Spirit and Trauma.
+His important book My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending our Hearts and Bodies, was published in September 2017 and his most recent book, The Quaking of America was published in 2022.

 Cole Arthur Rileya headshot of Cole Arthur Riley

 Cole Arthur Riley is a writer, liturgist, speaker seeking a deeply contemplative life marked by embodiment and emotion.
-She is the founder and writer of Black Liturgies, a project seeking to integrate concepts of dignity, lament, rage, justice, rest, and liberation with the practice of written prayer.
-She currently serves as the Content and Spiritual Formation Manager for a center for Christian studies at Cornell University called Chesterton House.
+She is the creator of Black Liturgies, a space that integrates spiritual practice with Black emotion, Black literature, and the Black body; and a project of The Center for Dignity and Contemplation where she serves as Curator.
 In her work, she produces and curates content to guide others into deeper musings and embodiment of the faith.
 She was also a special guest on The Allender Center podcast for Advent in 2020.

 Rev. Dr. Monica A. Colmana headshot of Rev. Dr. Monica Colman

 Monica A. Coleman is a contemporary theologian associated with process theology and womanist theology.
-She is the Associate Professor of Constructive Theology and African American Religions at Claremont School of Theology and Associate Professor of Religion at Claremont Graduate University.
-Her most recent book Bipolar Faith reflects on her experience and process around faith, race, and mental health.
+She is John and Patricia Cochran Scholar for Inclusive Excellence and Professor of Africana Studies at the University of Delaware.
+Her memoir Bipolar Faith reflects on her experience and process around faith, race, and mental health.
+Her second book, Making a Way Out of No Way, is included in syllabi in theological schools around the country.

 Rev. Dr. Brenda Salter McNeila headshot of Rev. Dr. Brenda Salter McNeil

 Brenda Salter McNeil is a dynamic speaker, teacher, author, and reconciliation leader.
 Her mission is to inspire and empower emerging Christian leaders to be practitioners of reconciliation in their various spheres of influence.
-As an Associate Professor of Reconciliation Studies in the School of Theology at Seattle Pacific University, Rev. Dr. McNeil directs the Reconciliation Studies program that prepares students to engage the culture around them as Christian reconcilers.
-Her recent book, Becoming Brave, offers a distinctly Christian framework for addressing systemic injustice.
+Her book, Becoming Brave, offers a distinctly Christian framework for addressing systemic injustice.
+In her most recent book, Empowered to Repair: Becoming People Who Mend Broken Systems and Heal Our Communities Dr. McNeil looks to the biblical story of Nehemiah for action-based model for repairing and rebuilding our communities and transforming broken systems.
 Listen to Rev. Dr. McNeil engage the topic of racial reconciliation on The Allender Center podcast.

 Jemar Tisbya headshot of Jemar Tisby

-Jemar Tisby (BA, University of Notre Dame; MDiv, Reformed Theological Seminary) is CEO of The Witness, Inc., an organization dedicated to the flourishing and equipping of Black Christians.
-He is also a co-host of the Pass the Mic podcast and the author of the New York Times bestseller, The Color of Compromise.
+Jemar Tisby (BA, University of Notre Dame; MDiv, Reformed Theological Seminary) is a co-host of the Pass the Mic podcast and the author of the New York Times bestseller, The Color of Compromise and several other books.

 Rev. Dr. Kelly Brown Douglasa headshot of Rev. Dr. Kelly Brown Douglas